 Scroll down to the Currencies section and check the box next to Multi-Currencies.
 Once this has been selected, several more options will become available.

-Exchange Gain or Loss Journal: Select the journal that will track gains and losses due to currency rate fluctuation.
+Exchange Gain or Loss Journal: The journal that will keep track of gains and losses due to currency rate fluctuation.

 Automatic Currency Rates: Enable this for easy upkeep of currency rates.
 There are 4 additional fields when this is selected.

 Service: Select the data provider that you want the current currency exchange rates to be retrieved from.

 Interval: The frequency that the currency rates will be retrieved and updated.

 Manually: If this is selected, then the currency rates will not be updated until the button beside Next Run is clicked.

 Daily: If this is selected, Odoo will schedule a task and fetch the currency rates once a day.

 Weekly: If this is selected, Odoo will schedule a task and fetch the currency rates once a week.

 Monthly: If this is selected, Odoo will schedule a task and fetch the currency rates once a month.